shap/shap/README.md

 - [**Census income classification with scikit-learn**](https://slundberg.github.io/shap/notebooks/Census%20income%20classification.html) - Using the standard adult census income dataset, this notebook trains a random forest classifier using scikit-learn and then explains predictions using `shap`.

-- [**League of Legends Win Prediction with XGBoost**](https://slundberg.github.io/shap/notebooks/League+of+Legends+Win+Prediction+with+XGBoost.html) - Using a Kaggle datset of 180,000 ranked matches from League of Legends we train and explain a gradient boosting tree model with XGBoost to predict if a player will win their match.
+- [**League of Legends Win Prediction with XGBoost**](https://slundberg.github.io/shap/notebooks/League+of+Legends+Win+Prediction+with+XGBoost.html) - Using a Kaggle dataset of 180,000 ranked matches from League of Legends we train and explain a gradient boosting tree model with XGBoost to predict if a player will win their match.

 - [**Iris classification**](https://slundberg.github.io/shap/notebooks/Iris+classification+with+scikit-learn.html) - A basic demonstration using the popular iris species dataset.
 It explains predictions from six different models in scikit-learn using `shap`.